Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Test Datasets and Benchmarks

 \paragraph{Visual} Three multi-modal question answering datasets \emph{GQA}, \emph{Clevr} and \emph{Geometry3K} are included for test.
 In these scenarios, we only focus on the natural language parts and transform the natural language query into function symbol forms.
-Exact match metric is used to measure the performances.
+The exact match metric is used to measure the performances.

-\paragraph{Math} As we discussed, transforming the natural language question into Python code is one of the faithful way to solve math problems.
-Hence, we measure the accuracy of generated Python code with BLEU metric.
+\paragraph{Math} As we discussed, transforming the natural language question into Python code is one of the faithful ways to solve math problems.
+Hence, we measure the accuracy of the generated Python code with the BLEU metric.
 The ground-truth code is derived by prompting GPT-4, where the ones that can execute the correct answer are preserved.

-\paragraph{AI4Science} In \emph{CHEBI} dataset, the model is required to generate the correct molecular formula given the natural language descriptions.
+\paragraph{AI4Science} In \emph{CheBi} dataset, the model is required to generate the correct molecular formula given the natural language descriptions.
 Exact match metric is used for measure.